jimin-aot/student-application-form-tutorial/04-obtaining-google-api-key/tutorial.md

 - Add the API key to formsflow.ai's address field settings for autocomplete.
 - Further integration details will follow in another tutorial.

+## Note

+After completing this tutorial, if you decide not to use the Google API or formsflow.ai, remember to disable billing and delete the API key to avoid any charges.
+Regular maintenance of your cloud resources is a good practice to ensure you're not paying for services you no longer need.

 ## API Key Management